-- IRC-4.1 No The City will promote building energy efficiency improvements through strategies that may include the following: - Retrofits of existing buildings with energy efficient technology - Expanded public outreach in partnership with Southern California Edison on energy efficiency upgrades - A voluntary energy audit program for residents and businesses - Diverse incentives for energy efficiency - IRC-4.2 The City promotes land use patterns and mobility decisions that result in reduced vehicle trips and therefore reduced overall energy use from the transportation sector. - IRC-4.3 The City will maximize the use of renewable energy in the City through strategies that may include the following: - A comprehensive renewable energy program that provides incentives, outreach, financing, and similar forms of assistance to residents and businesses in the City - Incentives to existing residents to purchase solar water heaters - Incentives to encourage commercial properties to develop solar energy production systems on private property and sell the energy to the public utility system - IRC-4.4 Note: The City should coordinate with available energy efficiency and conservation programs - such as those administered by Southern California Edison, the United States Department of Energy, or other organizations - to reduce energy use.
+- IRC-4.1 Promote building energy efficiency improvements through strategies that may include the following: - Retrofits of existing buildings with energy efficient technology - Expanded public outreach in partnership with Southern California Edison on energy efficiency upgrades - A voluntary energy audit program for residents and businesses - Diverse incentives for energy efficiency - IRC-4.2 Promote land use patterns and mobility decisions that result in reduced vehicle trips and therefore reduced overall energy use from the transportation sector. - IRC-4.3 Maximize the use of renewable energy in the City through strategies that may include the following: - A comprehensive renewable energy program that provides incentives, outreach, financing, or similar forms of assistance to residents and businesses in the City - Incentives to existing residents to purchase solar water heaters - Incentives to encourage commercial properties to develop solar energy production systems on private property and sell the energy to the public utility system - IRC-4.4 As feasible, coordinate with available energy efficiency and conservation programs - such as those administered by Southern California Edison, the United States Department of Energy, or other organizations - to reduce energy use.